ksu-is/jcd-instagramposter/projectroadmap.md

     Run tests to see if posts are working on the JCD IG account IF working, begin writing tutorial for mom Make updates to PPT demo
+        **UPDATE: Was having issues with getting packages to install properly.
+Did troubleshooting and got that fixed.
+Still having some issues that I'm running into.
+                  Going to move forward with PPT